Cossack Hetmanate: The time of Mazepa

 The period of the Ruin effectively ended when Ivan Mazepa was elected hetman, serving from 1687 to 1708.
 He brought stability to the Hetmanate, which was again united under a single hetman.
 The Hetmanate flourished under his rule, particularly in literature and architecture.
 The architectural style that developed during his reign was called the Cossack Baroque style.

 During his reign, the Great Northern War broke out between Russia and Sweden.
 Mazepa's alliance with Peter I caused heavy losses of cossacks and Russian interference in the Hetmanate's internal affairs.
 When the tsar refused to defend Ukraine against the Polish King Stanislaus Leszczynski, an ally of Charles XII of Sweden, Mazepa and some Zaporozhian Cossacks allied themselves with the Swedes on October 28, 1708.
 The decisive battle of Poltava (in 1709) was won by Russia, putting an end to Mazepa's goal of independence, promised in an earlier treaty with Sweden.

 Following the Battle of Poltava, the Hetmanate's autonomy became nominal and the governorate of Kyiv was established.
-The Russian Empire also began to purge all suspected allies of Mazepa, culminating in the executions of Cossacks in Lebedin.
+The Russian Empire also began to purge all suspected allies of Mazepa, culminating in the executions of Cossacks in Lebedyn.
 This resulted in the death of over 900 cossack officials, accused of treason.

-End of the Zaporozhian Host
+End of the Cossack Hetmanate

 During the reign of Catherine II of Russia, the Cossack Hetmanate's autonomy was progressively destroyed.
-After several earlier attempts, the office of hetman was finally abolished by the Russian government in 1764, and his functions were assumed by the Little Russian Collegium, thus fully incorporating the Hetmanate into the Russian Empire.
+After several earlier attempts, the office of the hetman was finally abolished by the Russian government in 1764, with the creation of the Little Russia Governorate.

-On May 7, 1775, Empress Catherine II issued a direct order that the Zaporozhian Sich was to be destroyed.
-On June 5, 1775, Russian artillery and infantry surrounded the Sich and razed it to the ground.
-The Russian troops disarmed the Cossacks, and the treasury archives were confiscated.
-The Koshovyi Otaman, Petro Kalnyshevsky, was arrested and incarcerated in exile at Solovetsky Monastery.
-This marked the end of the Zaporozhian Cossacks.